NikshithaB/imageprocessing/README.md

      Binary image:A binary image is one that consists of pixels that can have one of exactly two colors, usually black and white. ...
 In Photoshop parlance, a binary image is the same as an image in "Bitmap" mode.
 Binary images often arise in digital image processing as masks or thresholding, and dithering.
-To read an image we use cv2.imread() function to write an image we use cv2.imwrite() function
+To read an image we use cv2.imread() function to write an image we use cv2.imwrite() function cv2. waitKey() is a keyboard binding function. ...
+The function waits for specified milliseconds for any keyboard event. cv2. destroyAllWindows() simply destroys all the windows we created

 Program:
 import numpy as np
 import cv2